Granata-R/DOT-IOT-Log-Explorer/README.md

 DOT-IOT-Log-Explorer is a Python/MATLAB software for broad analysis of electrophysiological data from freely behaving animals.
 It can be used for broad visualization and quantitative analysis of spectral properties, movement patterns, sleep patterns, neuronal activity, and phase-amplitude coupling, during specified time windows or behaviorally relevant epochs.

 DOT-IOT-Log-Explorer was created by Rocco Granata as tailored software for the neuropsychopharmacology laboratory of Dr. Elvira De Leonibus.
 It is made of around 20k lines of custom Python/MATLAB code and leverages compatibility with state-of-the-art tools in systems neuroscience.
-These include [SpikeInterface](https://github.com/SpikeInterface/spikeinterface) (for standardized data extraction), [Kilosort](https://github.com/MouseLand/Kilosort) (for spike sorting), [AccuSleep](https://github.com/zekebarger/AccuSleep) (for semi-automated sleep segmentation), [ANY-maze](https://www.any-maze.com/) (for manual review of behavior through key logs.)
+These include [SpikeInterface](https://github.com/SpikeInterface/spikeinterface) (for standardized data extraction), [Kilosort](https://github.com/MouseLand/Kilosort) (for spike sorting), [AccuSleep](https://github.com/zekebarger/AccuSleep) (for semi-automated sleep segmentation), [ANY-maze](https://www.any-maze.com/) (for manual review of behavior through key logs).

 ## Requirements and limitings factors